Poplar River (Lake Superior): Logging

 During the late 19th and early 20th century, logging was a major industry in the Arrowhead region of northern Minnesota.
 The Poplar, lying in a heavily forested area, was used to transport logs to Lake Superior from the inland forests.
 However, the Poplar, like neighboring streams with flat uplands and steep, narrow beds near their mouths, is not conducive to log driving.
 The Lutsen Tie & Post Company operated a sawmill upstream on Poplar River, and briefly operated a four-mile railroad linking that mill to Lockport between 1910 and 1912, but this was soon abandoned, and the locomotive sat on the shore of Lake Superior for nearly 20 years until it was sold for scrap metal.

 Limited logging continues to the present day, largely on private land.
 The watershed of the Poplar River still sees less logging activity than other nearby watersheds.

 National Forest management

 The United States Forest Service manages a rustic campground along the Poplar River.
 Rustic campgrounds in the Superior National Forest have no fees, but no drinking water or garbage disposal facilities.
 The Poplar River Rustic Campground has four sites designed for tents, but two have spurs long enough for RV use.

+The campground is unusual in that it is located on the edge of a river rather than a lake.
+Several of the sites have access directly to the river making it very convenient for trout stream fishing.
+Note that trout fishing requires a trout/salmon stamp in addition to a valid Minnesota fishing license.
+This campground is also on one of the roads included in the USDA Forest Service Sawtooth Mountains Fall Color Tour, so it is good spot to stay during the fall color season.